hunterwellis/hunterwellis.github.io/content/ur3e_lab.md

     <i>Typical signal processing pipeline</i>
 </center>

-Here I desgined the analog and digital circuitry necessary to read from a photodiode.
+Here I designed the analog and digital circuitry necessary to read from a photodiode.
 While photodiodes are probably not relevant to the work being done now I imagine they will be when measuring electromagnetic waves is necessary, additionally they require a more complex analog filtering stage compared many other sensors which would be good to demonstrate my skills in both analog and digital electronics.

 ## Analog Stage